 The Story of The Artsy Palate

 The Artsy Palate was born in October of 2015, when I spent a year abroad in Israel after high school.
-My main purpose in blogging at the time was to help other seminary girls on gap year programs combat the infamous #sem70 – aka the 70 pounds that seminary girls supposedly gain while in Israel for the year (in reality, it’s usually about 10-15-20 pounds, but who’s counting?).
-The Artsy Palate allowed me to share some of my favorite recipes and suggest tips for how to exhibit greater self control while surrounded by the delicious foods in Israel.
-You can view my posts from Israel by clicking on the blogpost calendar or by scrolling through the categories until you reach older posts.
+My main purpose in blogging at the time was to help other girls on gap year seminary programs combat the infamous #sem70 – aka the 70 pounds that seminary girls supposedly gain while in Israel for the year (in reality, it’s usually about 10-15-20 pounds, but who’s counting?).
+The Artsy Palate allowed me to share some of my favorite nutritious recipes and suggest tips for how to eat more mindfully while surrounded by the delicious tastes of a new country.

-I have brought The Artsy Palate into my college career to further encourage others to join me in my mission to eat healthfully as a college student (and beyond), which is an inherent challenge.
+I have continued this blog into my college career to encourage others to join me in my mission to eat healthfully as a college student (and beyond 🙂 ).

 Healthy eating should be intuitive, practical, easy, fun and enjoyable, and I’m here to help facilitate that.

 This blog would gain so much more from the input of others, so I encourage you to please comment any thoughts/ideas/feelings/pictures on any of my posts.
 If one of my recipes or tips has been working for you, I would love to hear about it!

-Feel free to contact me via email at firstname.lastname@example.org with any ideas, questions, comments, concerns, suggestions or even just to say hi.
+Contact me via email (firstname.lastname@example.org) with ideas, questions, comments, suggestions, collaborations or even just to say hi.
 Numerous sources have told me that I’m the least intimidating person they’ve ever met, so please don’t hesitate to reach out!
 It would make me so happy to hear from you!

 To read things I’ve written for various publications, click on the “Other Writings” tab in the menu.